Shape

 The remote_state block supports the following arguments:

 • backend (attribute): Specifies which remote state backend will be configured.
-This should be one of the backend types that Terraform supports.
+This should be one of the available backends that Opentofu/Terraform supports.

 • disable_init (attribute): When true, skip automatic initialization of the backend by Terragrunt.
 Some backends have support in Terragrunt to be automatically created if the storage does not exist.
 Currently s3 and gcs are the two backends with support for automatic creation.
 Defaults to false.